Swiss electronics to take Mars’ pulse

-After half a year in space, the spacecraft InSight landed Monday on the Red Planet.
-On board is a seismometer controlled by highly sensitive electronics devised at the Swiss Federal Institute of Technology ETH Zurich.
-But the work isn't over: the Zurich researchers will be analysing the data collected from the mysterious planet's interior.
+The spacecraft that landed on the Red Planet is carrying a seismometer controlled by electronics devised at the Swiss Federal Institute of Technology ETH Zurich.

+Now Zurich researchers will be analysing the data collected from the mysterious planet's interior.
 (SRF, swissinfo.ch)

-On November 26th the InSight NASA probe successfully landed on Mars, after 483 million kilometers (300 million miles) and 205 days in space.
+On Monday, the InSight NASA probe successfully landed on Mars after 483 million kilometers (300 million miles) and 205 days in space.

 In order to land, the InSight probe had to overcome more difficulties than previous Mars missions: it was heavier, entered the atmosphere at a slower velocity, and landed at a meteorologically less favorable time due to a high risk of sandstorms.